ICYMI: It seems Airbnb has taken some advice straight from the NSA playbook when it comes to state-of-the-art surveillance.

 Even cellphones and iPads have been found with their recording function activated.
 Airbnb's reaction to this has been to state that they "take privacy extremely seriously".

 Its rapid growth has also raised issues about taxation and a lack of transparency around Airbnb.
 Taxes which would normally be collected by the regular hotel industry are now lost as their clientele switches to Airbnb.
-The lack of regulation has also sparked concerns as to whether or not some homes are even suitable or safe enough to be rented out like this.
-By way of comparison, true B & B's which have existed for decades are the ones that normally have a degree of control under local council rules.
+The lack of regulation has also sparked concerns whether or not some homes are even suitable or safe enough to be rented out like this.
+By way of comparison, true B&B's which have existed for decades are the ones that normally have a degree of control under local council rules.

-The conservative Japanese have not taken kindly to Airbnb in their neighbourhoods as they have found themselves overwhelmed by "tourist pollution".
-Disrespect of local customs, noise and unruly behaviour have lead the Japanese government to create legally zoned areas where hosts have to be licensed.
-Also an annual quota of 180 days has been imposed.
+The conservative Japanese have not taken kindly to Airbnb in their neighbourhoods, as they have found themselves overwhelmed by "tourist pollution".
+Disrespect of local customs, noise and unruly behaviour have led the Japanese government to create legally zoned areas where hosts have to be licensed.
+Also, an annual quota of 180 days has been imposed.

 Things are no different down under in Australia with long term rentals becoming scarce as landlords are attracted to the more lucrative nightly rates.
 This has exacerbated an already existing housing affordability crisis.
 In Australia's largest State of New South Wales however, new regulations have come into force which drastically alter the Airbnb landscape.
 These include limits of 180 guest nights a year and the ability of apartment building owners to ban Airbnb from the premises if 75% of owners so agree during a vote.

-Certainly Airbnb brings opportunities for home owners to generate additional income but it appears now that the problems which this burgeoning industry is creating far outweigh the benefits.
-These problems together with the promotion of those spooky monitors by Airbnb is perhaps a tacit admission that this particular form of business model is steadily falling apart at the seams.
+Certainly Airbnb brings opportunities for homeowners to generate additional income but it appears now that the problems which this burgeoning industry is creating far outweigh the benefits.
+These issues together with the promotion of those spooky monitors by Airbnb is perhaps a tacit admission that this particular form of business model is steadily falling apart at the seams.